 When I was in my second year of college I go SUPER into health and wellness.
 I did sports all throughout high school and played volleyball in college my freshman year, but ended up not pursuing it into my sophomore year.
 Without a strict training routine, I definitely let my fitness slide and since it was college, my eating was not great (don’t get me wrong, it wasn’t horrible, but I knew there was some room for improvement).

-So when my sophomore year rolled around, I decided I wanted to get back into a routine and start eating better, just to feel better overall.
+So when my junior year rolled around, I decided I wanted to get back into a routine and start eating better, just to feel better overall.

 I started doing a yoga class 5 days a week and was able to get back into a running routine.
 I felt great once I established a fitness plan and then decided to focus on my eating.

 Growing up we ate well.
 We ate family dinner every night (usually a meat, a vegetable and a starch but always pizza on Friday!), my parents encouraged fresh produce and dessert was always available to us if we wanted it but it wasn’t a “must-have” every night.

 Other than that, I knew nothing about nutrition.
 To combat that, I turned to fitness magazines which, to my great delight, had A TON of nutrition advice in them!
 I read them cover to cover, absorbing any and all information I could.